prasanthrubyist/shopify-plus-api-pres/presentation.md

-# Shopify Plus
+# The Shopify API

-### The Shopify API -- Chris Saunders
+### Chris Saunders

 ---

 # API?

-## Not every customer requirement should exist as a feature within Shopify
+## Allows developers to extend the Shopify platform

 ---

-# How we justify a feature

-- Can every customer use it?
-  - Add it to Shopify
-- Do some customers need it?
-  - Make it an app
-- Does one customer need it?
-  - Custom Application
+# What kinds of needs do merchants have?

 ---

-# What kinds of needs do Plus customers have?

----

 ## Unique Integrations

-## More features than what Shopify offers

 ## Deeper Analysis